nmihtrug/DistilSER/README.md

 <p align="center">
   <a href="#abstract">Abstract</a> •
   <a href="#how-to-use">How To Use</a> •
-  <a href="#download">Download</a> •
-  <a href="#license">License</a> •
   <a href="#citation">Citation</a> •
   <a href="#references">References</a> •
 </p>

 ## Abstract
-> The importance of Speech Emotion Recognition (SER) is growing in diverse applications, which has resulted in the development of multiple methodologies and models to improve SER performance.
-Nevertheless, modern SER models can require significant processing resources and exhibit poor performance, making them unsuitable for real-time applications.
-To address this, we propose a method using knowledge distillation to generate compact, efficient student models derived from the 3M-SER architecture.
-Our approach replaces BERT with smaller variants like MicroBERT, NanoBERT, or PicoBERT for text embedding, while retaining VGGish for audio embedding.
-Our approach reduces model size by up to 44.9\% and improves inference time by up to 40.2\%.
-Experiments on the IEMOCAP dataset demonstrate that our proposed student models, when trained with knowledge distillation, can achieve comparable or superior accuracy to the teacher model.
-These results underscore the effectiveness of knowledge distillation in creating efficient and accurate SER models suitable for resource-constrained environments and real-time applications.
+> The importance of Speech Emotion Recognition (SER) is growing across diverse applications, which has resulted in the development of multiple methodologies and models to improve SER performance.
+Nevertheless, some modern SER models require significant processing resources and exhibit poor performance, making them unsuitable for real-time applications.
+To address this, we propose a novel approach that leverages Knowledge Distillation (KD) to create lightweight student models derived from the 3M-SER architecture.
+Our method focuses on compressing the text embedding component by replacing BERT<sub>BASE</sub> with smaller variants while maintaining VGGish for audio embedding.
+Experiments conducted on the IEMOCAP dataset demonstrate that our student model, which reduces model size by up to 44.9%, achieves performance remarkably close to that of the teacher model while improving inference time by up to 40.2% when trained with KD.
+These results underscore the effectiveness of KD in creating efficient and accurate SER models suitable for resource-constrained environments and real-time applications.
 Our work contributes to the ongoing effort to make advanced SER technology more accessible and deployable in practical settings.
 ## How To Use
 ### Clone this repository
 ```bash